B1kt0p/Bash-Cheat-Sheet/bash.md

-ssh user@hostname            # Connect to hostname using the user over the default SSH port 22 ssh user@hostname -p 8765    # Connect to hostname using the user over a custom port ssh ssh://user@hostname:8765 # Connect to hostname using the user over a custom port
+ssh user@hostname            # Connect to hostname using the user over the default SSH port 22 ssh user@hostname -p 8765    # Connect to hostname using the user over a custom port ssh ssh://user@hostname:8765 # Connect to hostname using the user over a custom port ssh -N -R 8080:localhost:80 user@vps_ip  # Remote port forwarding ssh -L 8000:localhost:8080 user@vps_ip  # takes port from the VPS and forwards it to your current computer ssh -J user@vps_ip root@localhost -p 2222 # Jupm to another host ssh -N -o "ServerAliveInterval 30" -o "ExitOnForwardFailure=yes"  user@vps_ip # change ssh parameters

+-N: Do not execute commands on the server (tunneling only).
+-R: Remote port forwarding.
+Traffic received on port 8080 of your VPS will be forwarded to port 80 of your router.
+-L: Takes port from the VPS and forwards it to your current computer
+-o: Change ssh parameter
+- AllowTcpForwarding yes - Allow TCP redirection
+- GatewayPorts yes - The SSH server binds the forwarded port to all VPS network interfaces.
 ```

 Set default user and port in `~/.ssh/config`, so you can just enter the name next time: